dmulyalin/NORFAB/docs/norfab_help_with_norfab.md

 ## GitHub

-For issues and suggestions can reach out us on [GitHub](https://github.com/dmulyalin/norfab)
+For issues and suggestions reach out on [GitHub](https://github.com/dmulyalin/norfab)